ludocode/onramp/docs/shell.md

 The Onramp Shell language is used to write [the scripts that bootstrap Onramp](../core/build.sh) within an Onramp virtual machine.

-It is a minimal subset of POSIX shell (with minor exceptions.)
+It is a minimal subset of POSIX shell.